-All 172 Journey Songs Ranked Worst to Best
+All 173 Journey Songs Ranked Worst to Best

 As Journey co-founder Neal Schon consolidated his latter-day power, a long-dreamt-of goal of a guitar-focused Journey album – on hold since 1977's Next – finally came to fruition.
 This freed Pineda, a former cover-band singer Schon found on YouTube, from the trap of sounding exactly like Steve Perry.
 But it also opened the door for plenty of indulgent Schon-related moments.
 Eclipse inevitably ended with yet another three-and-a-half minutes of Schon.

-Augeri had to have been dismayed as some of the best material on his second album went elsewhere – including "A Better Life," found later on our list of All 172 Journey Songs Ranked Worst to Best.
-But Jonathan Cain's thin, objectively lazy bonus track (he swipes a line from 38 Special) isn't one of those times.
+Augeri had to have been dismayed as some of the best material on his second album went elsewhere – including "A Better Life," found later on our list of Journey Songs Ranked Worst to Best.
+But Jonathan Cain's thin, objectively lazy bonus track (he swipes a line from .38 Special) isn't one of those times.

 If you're wondering what Journey would sound like as a boring fusion-jazz band.